-Anger, miscommunication and grief often drive the desire to sue a medical professional or institution when someone you love is not getting better, or whose condition deteriorates, or the person dies.
-Misdiagnosis is often cited in medical malpractice claims, but it is important to understand when a misdiagnosis is, in fact, medical malpractice.
-An experienced Medical Malpractice Lawyer is your best option to evaluate if your claim qualifies.
+Anger, miscommunication, and grief often drive the desire to sue a medical professional or institution when someone you love is not getting better, or whose condition deteriorates, or the person dies.
+Misdiagnosis is often cited in a medical malpractice claim, but it is important to understand when a misdiagnosis is, in fact, medical malpractice.
+Experienced medical malpractice attorneys at our law firm are your best option to evaluate if your claim qualifies.

 Proving Medical Malpractice

-A misdiagnosis is not always a medical malpractice issue and is not automatically proof of negligence.
+A misdiagnosis is not always a medical malpractice issue and is not automatically proof of medical negligence and poor standard of care.
 Many highly qualified physicians can and do make diagnostic errors even when exercising reasonable care.

-Medical Malpractice falls under negligence in civil law, and you would have to prove several components for a malpractice case to be accepted, namely
+When medical malpractice occurs it falls under negligence in civil law, and you have to prove several components for a medical malpractice case to be accepted, such as:

 - Duty of care – i.e. a doctor-patient relationship.

-- Breach of duty – the medical professional was negligent and did not provide care in a reasonably competent and skilful manner.
+- Breach of duty – the medical professional was negligent and did not provide care in a reasonably competent and skillful manner.